zoowe/dlePy/TUTORIALS/LESSON_08/README.md

 ```
 Since we need volume for equation of states so:
 ```
-Use simple math to calculate volume from lattice parameters. v = function of a
+Use simple math to calculate volumes from lattice parameters. v = function of a
 ```
 Now, fit the `v` and `e` to equation of states.
-Check out this [link](https://wiki.fysik.dtu.dk/ase/tutorials/eos/eos.html) for example how it is done.
+Check out this [link](https://wiki.fysik.dtu.dk/ase/tutorials/eos/eos.html) for an example of how it is done.
 ```
 eos = EquationOfState(volumes, energies)
 v0, e0, B = eos.fit()